LeJudith/eval_llm/README.md

 - **`jaccard_index_dictionary`**: Calculates the Jaccard Index based on a custom dictionary of keywords.
 - **`jaccard_index_scispacy`**: Uses the SciSpacy model to calculate the Jaccard Index, focusing on biomedical entities.
 - **`cosine_similarity_biobert`**: Measures cosine similarity using BioBERT embeddings, suitable for biomedical text comparisons.
-- **`machine_translation_metrics`**: Evaluates using machine translation metrics like BLEU, ROUGE, CIDER,METEOR, commonly used in translation quality assessment.
+- **`machine_translation_metrics`**: Evaluates using machine translation metrics like BLEU (1-4), ROUGE, CIDER, METEOR, commonly used in translation quality assessment.
 - **`bert_score_metric`**: Computes BERTScore, which uses contextual embeddings for a more semantic similarity measure.

 ### Example Command